 Child sex trafficking exists, to varying degrees, in nearly every place on earth.
 Each country, community, and culture has a unique set of challenges and factors that contribute to their brand of exploitation.
-Understanding those factors helps The Phoenix Alliance develop strategies for impacting the lives of those caught in the crosshairs of this global epidemic.
+Understanding those factors helps The Phoenix Alliance develops strategies for impacting the lives of those caught in the crosshairs of this global epidemic.

 At the center of our passion is the belief that true rescue comes only from a restored relationship with God through a personal surrender to follow Jesus.
 Without that, all our efforts are purely humanitarian, and therefore temporary.
 While we spare no opportunity to share our faith, we never try to force or manipulate anyone into a relationship with Christ.
 For their faith to be real, it must be their own.

-The Alliance is bigger than our staff, volunteers and supporters.
-We combine forces with other like-minded organizations, law enforcement, government child protection agencies and others who share our passion for helping kids get out and stay out of sexually exploitive situations.
+The Alliance is bigger than our staff, volunteers, and supporters.
+We combine forces with other like-minded organizations, law enforcement, government child protection agencies, and others who share our passion for helping kids get out and stay out of sexually exploitive situations.
 We support the efforts of our fellow freedom fighters by addressing their areas of need.

 The core of our philosophy is what we call Family Model Care.
 In the Family Model, "rescue" is synonymous with "adoption".
-We adopt children not in the traditional sense of legal adoption by a single family unit, but by adoption into the Phoenix Family - our team of mentors, volunteers, rescuer agents, counselors, teachers, and survivors, all united by our common love for those who are hurting.
+We adopt children not in the traditional sense of legal adoption by a single-family unit, but by adoption into the Phoenix Family - our team of mentors, volunteers, rescuer agents, counselors, teachers, and survivors, all united by our common love for those who are hurting.